 Interestingly, many caves in the Gunung Mulu National Park remain unexplored and mapped.
-In it lies the world’s largest natural chamber within a cave that measures 600 metre long, 415 metre wide and 80 metre high.
+In it lies the world’s largest natural chamber within a cave that measures 600 metres long, 415 metres wide and 80 metres high.
 According to BBC’s Planet Earth, the Sarawak Chamber can fit up to 40 Boeing 747 aircrafts lined up nose to tail.
-You can also find the longest cave in Asia in the form of Clearwater Cave System.
-Due to the alluvial history of the Melinau river, cave passages developed at many levels.
+You can also find the longest cave in Asia in the form of the Clearwater Cave System.
+Due to the alluvial history of the Melinau River, cave passages developed at many levels.
 Deer Cave is the world’s largest natural cave passage, measuring between 120 and 150 metres in diameter.

 Be informed that visitors are not permitted to enter any of the caves within Gunung Mulu National Park without a Licensed Park Guide.
 Daily tours are available to all four show caves that have concrete pathways and artificial lighting.
 The four show caves of Mulu are Deer Cave, Lang Cave, Wind Cave and Clearwater Cave.

 As you walk inside Deer Cave, just imagine the force of water required to shape the boulders and scalloped walls of the cave.
 Streaming water from the cave roof continuously enlarge the shape and size of the cave, thanks to the heavy rain that Gunung Mulu National Park receives all year round.

 The path inside Deer Cave continues to wind deeper into blackness before a green oasis bathed in sunlight emerges.
 The green oasis is known as Garden of Eden and the 30-metre column of water gushing to the river is known as Adam and Eve’s Showers.
 If you are standing at the right spot in Deer Cave, pause and look at the cave entrance: you will notice the rock figure of Abraham Lincoln’s profile.